 Sixth Form boarders are allowed to work during the day in their rooms but day students have often found it difficult to work during the school day without a dedicated place to go.
-For this reason, we have created a new Sixth Form Centre on the ground floor of the Main Building.
+For this reason, Sixth Form students have use of the Sixth Form Centre on the ground floor of the Main Building.
 This space is given for Sixth Form students to use freely but use may be withdrawn if the school rules and the rules of the Sixth Form Centre are not respected.